Your membership has expired

 Re-activate

-Tire buyers in CR's exclusive survey rate 24 retail chains, as well as independent shops and car dealerships
+Tire buyers in CR's exclusive survey rate 30 retail chains, as well as independent shops and car dealerships.

-You can buy car tires from a wide range of vendors, from big-box stores and web-based businesses to local tire shops.
-And while the tires themselves might be the same, a new survey from Consumer Reports shows that the tire-buying experience varies from retailer to retailer.
+Tires can be bought from a wide range of vendors, from big-box stores and online retailers to local tire shops.
+And while the tires themselves might be the same, the latest member survey from Consumer Reports shows that the tire-buying experience varies from retailer to retailer.
 That’s why you should think as much about where you buy your tires as you consider which tires to buy.

-Consumer Reports surveyed members who bought tires in the preceding 12 months and asked them about their overall satisfaction and about their purchase experience.
-Almost 17,000 members responded to the survey conducted in the fall of 2023.
+Consumer Reports surveyed members who bought tires in the preceding 12 months and asked them about their overall satisfaction with purchasing and installing tires, as well as specific aspects of that experience.
+Over 24,500 members responded to the survey conducted in the fall of 2024.

 MORE ON TIRES

 “The tire buying experience looks quite positive for most shoppers, based on our latest member survey,” says Ryan Pszczolkowski, Consumer Reports’ tire program manager.
 “But there are substantial differences in facets of the shopping experience that may drive customers to favor certain retailers.
-For instance, online retailers offer a wide selection, while physical retail stores may be more limited but may be able to get what you want if you can wait.”
+For instance, online retailers have a wide selection.
+Physical retail stores may be more limited, but they may be able to get what you want if you can wait.”

-“Most tire shops can get the model and size you need rather quickly,” says Gordon Gingras, an automotive engineer at Consumer Reports.
+“Most tire shops can get the model and size you need rather quickly,” says Gordon Gingras, a tire technician at Consumer Reports.
 “Unless you need to immediately replace a flat, build a little time into your buying process.
 This gives you that option to choose a highly satisfying tire shop with good prices and perks, like free tire rotation, rather than buying from the retailer that happens to have the tire in stock.”

 Become a member to read the full article and get access to digital ratings.